 Subscribe for full access to World Rugby's profile

-World Rugby offers 17 products in the sports and media and telecoms services industries.
-World Rugby's product portfolio comprises of media and TV services, sports tickets, merchandise and sponsorship and contact sports.
+World Rugby offers 16 products in the sports and media and telecoms services industries.
+World Rugby's product portfolio comprises of sports tickets, merchandise and sponsorship, media and TV services and contact sports.

 Subscribe for full access to World Rugby's products in full detail

 World Rugby's revenues were less than $100M in 2024.
-Caretta Research has split World Rugby's revenue into 5 different product categories, the largest of which is rugby Union.
+Caretta Research has split World Rugby's revenue into 4 different product categories, the largest of which is sponsorship and merchandise.
 For full access to World Rugby's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to World Rugby's revenue in full detail

-Examples of World Rugby's suppliers include Hawk-Eye Innovations, Lawo and Endeavor Streaming.
+Examples of World Rugby's suppliers include Lawo, Hawk-Eye Innovations and Endeavor Streaming.

 Example Suppliers